Skip to main content

 1 mentions Positive Neutral Negative

-The atmosphere of the game is praised for its cleverness and immersive quality, creating an addictive experience that lingers in players' minds even after they finish playing.
+The atmosphere is praised for being clever and immersive, creating a genuinely addictive experience that lingers in players' minds well beyond gameplay.

 • “It is clever, atmospheric, and genuinely addictive, a rare puzzle game that leaves you thinking about the case long after you close the file.”